jamesjnadeau/weybridge-town-website/docs/about/contact-us.md

 Please contact us with any questions:  802-545-2450 or clerk@townofweybridge.org

+Appointments are required, to meet during our posted hours for research.
+Feel free to leave a message, email, or call.
+After a Holiday give at least 1 day for reply.
+Documents can also be delivered through the mail slot in the office door.
+Thanks for your flexibility - we want to keep everyone safe during these trying times.

 ## Brenda Jaring Town Clerk & Treasurer
 Office Hours:
 - Mon 12:30 - 4:30